 - Bluehost offers Cloudflare CDN and free SSL certificates;

 We can say many positive things about Bluehost, but there are also a few negative ones, mainly connected to the support.
-Still, Bluehost offers phone support, live chat, ticket system, and knowledgebase.
-Some other letdowns are that site migration, and daily automatic backups only come as paid upgrades.
+Still, Bluehost offers phone support, live chat, a ticket system, and a knowledge base.
+Other letdowns are that site migration and daily automatic backups only come as paid upgrades.